 Edits proposed to section 14, Delivery reflect current practices.
 BPA anticipates that updates will being needed in some areas if BPA enters into a day ahead market (DAM) and will be addressed in the future.
 Those areas have been highlighted in gray.
 BPA is proposing to add a section 14.6.8 that addresses when long term firm transmission is unavailable, and BPA also proposes a new section 14.6.9 that addresses when customers’ Third-Party Transmission needs change.
 BPA is also proposing a complete rewrite of section 14.7 (known under Regional Dialogue as Proportional Scheduling), which is language included for customers served over multiple transmission systems, to simplify the contract language and add administrative efficiency.

+Reservation of Rights

+The following draft language has not been agreed to by NRU or any NRU member and is provided for discussion purposes only.
+The draft Provider of Choice contract red-lines, including this section, are subject to NRU’s ongoing review and recommended revision.
+NRU reserves the right to subsequently object to, and if necessary, reject the language below, in whole or in part, and/or propose alternative language, including the right to reject or propose alternatives to the edits proposed by NRU in this draft.

 Edits of Particular Note